 Here’s my pretty hoya all pruned & trained.
 Everyone who sees this plant gives it a big fat compliment.
 Don’t you just love the variegation in this plant??
 And, the foliage tolerates the desert dryness like a champ!

 Did you know that this plant grows as a vine in its natural habitats?
 I love the look of the trails & when it flowers – oh yes!
 This stunning hoya just keeps growing and growing!

-I plan on taking very good care of this plant because Hoyas are notorious for being long-lived and very tough.
-I planted it in a very tall container so there’s plenty of room for it to grow.
+Hoyas are notorious because they’re long-lived and very tough.
+I plan on taking very good care of this plant.
+So, I planted it in a very tall container so there’s plenty of room for it to grow.
 My other hoyas which are growing indoors are doing great too.
 Is it possible to have too many hoyas?
 I think not!

 This post may contain affiliate links.
 Please check our policies here.